Hora De Compartir Lyrics in English Natalia Lafourcade

 Just to cross it on time

-And the coffee from the corner takes an hour or two
+And the corner café charges an hour or two

 On time

-And so the day ends, it's colder, if it begins
+And so it ends, the day is colder if it begins

-Everything warms up in the kitchen, the insects don't leave me alone
+Everything heats up in the kitchen, the insects don't leave me alone

 And they want more of my food